stonemjs/docs/src/docs/essentials/error-handler.md

 #### Never Silently Swallow Errors (Unless You Know Why)

-You can return `undefined` from an error handler — but only if you really mean to.
+You can return `undefined` from an error handler, but only if you really mean to.
 Otherwise, make sure the handler logs or transforms the error meaningfully.

 #### Never Return Raw Error Messages to the User

-Returning `error.message` directly in a response can expose sensitive implementation details — like internal logic, validation secrets, or even stack traces in some cases.
+Returning `error.message` directly in a response can expose sensitive implementation details, like internal logic, validation secrets, or even stack traces in some cases.
 This is a **security leak** and should always be avoided in production.

 Instead: